Trannosaur/published_dicts/README.md

 # Open sourced dictionaries

 In the world of Vietnamese language dictionaries, there are few open source dictionaries.
-And you'll even find that the bulk of apps out there are just flagrantly stealing data... so I'm gonna try and kickstart some better data by processing Wiktionary into tab separated files people can use in their own apps.
+And you'll even find that the bulk of apps out there are just flagrantly stealing data and all have the exact same words... so I'm gonna try and kickstart some better data by processing Wiktionary etc. into tab separated files people can use in their own apps.

 # Vietnamese to Mandarin dictionary - vi2zhwikitxt.txt

-## VN-ZH VIE-ZH VIE-CHN
+Keywords: VN-ZH VIE-ZH VIE-CHN

 This is a work in progress, entirely composed of data from the Mandarin language Wiktionary (zh.wiktionary.org) [Last copied: July 2020]